 The psychotherapy process heals many people, but there are potential downsides.
 Some unethical mental health professionals abuse their positions of power.
 Some manipulate their patients into sexual relationships.
 Others are negligent in their duties to warn law enforcement about patients who pose dangers to the public or to intervene to help patients on the verge of self-harm.

-What happens when therapists break their oath of duty or violate their patients’ trust?
-Can people sue their therapists for medical malpractice?
+What happens when therapists or psychiatrists break their oath of duty or violate their patients’ trust?
+Can you sue your therapist or psychiatrist for medical malpractice?
 The answer is yes.

 What Is Psychotherapy?